Buying A New Snow Blower

 This is one way to measure the ability of the snow blower and how effectively the snow is thrown from the chute.
 The longer the throwing distance, the better.
 If your snow blower does not throw far you may not be able to throw the snow all the way off your drive the first time.
 When you can throw snow farther you will have shorter piles near the drive which will also create less drifting when it snows again.
 When it melts, the risk of run-off flooding your sidewalks and pathways will be reduced.

-Longer is better and don’t worry about it throwing too far.
-The chute and deflector can control the direction and how far it throws if you need to keep it out a certain area.
+Longer is better but don’t worry about it throwing too far.
+The chute and deflector can control the direction and how far it throws if you need to keep it out a certain area – like your neighbor’s driveway.
 In other words, you can use the chute and deflector to put the snow exactly where you want it.
 Unfortunately, each brand measures this a different way so it really has no meaning when comparing one brand to another.